ivandotv/nextjs-koa-api/README.md

 ## Motivation

-Using Next.js routes is pretty straightforward however, doing something like REST API with CRUD routes requires a more complicated setup.
+Using Next.js routes is pretty straightforward, however, doing something like REST API with CRUD routes requires a more complicated setup.
 You end up using the `switch` statement to check which `http method` is used and then which `url` is requested, and soon you end up with a spaghetti code in your API route that is hard to maintain and test.
 It would be great if we could use tried and tested `HTTP` framework directly inside the routes.

 So I decided to set up Koa.js to run inside the Next.js API route.